What is Fuel Economy? OR Simply, How much it gives?

-How to get best mileage/average from your car or bike: 10 points check-list for better fuel economy
+How to get the best mileage/average from your car or bike: 10 points check-list for better fuel economy

-- Keep your vehicle’s engine in healthy condition.
+- Keep your vehicle’s engine in a healthy condition.
 A poorly maintained engine creates too much friction and seriously affects the fuel economy.

 - Service your vehicle regularly so all the systems work at optimum temperatures and pressures.
 Use manufacturer recommended engine oil to get the best performance from your engine.

 - Never modify your vehicle in a manner which affects its performance.
-Putting up parts such as crash-guards / protruding decals/visors / modified exhausts or any other unauthorized modification can reduce the aero-dynamic performance of the vehicle; resulting in low fuel economy / poor mileage.
+Putting up parts such as crash-guards / protruding decals/visors / modified exhausts or any other unauthorized modification can reduce the aerodynamic performance of the vehicle; resulting in low fuel economy / poor mileage.